-The COVID-19 outbreak has caused numerous businesses to close, but in industries that are considered “essential”, demand has skyrocketed.
+The coronavirus has caused numerous businesses to close, but in industries that are considered “essential”, demand has skyrocketed.
 This is particularly true with groceries (toilet paper and hand sanitizer in particular), medical supplies, the raw materials needed to manufacture these supplies, and many others.
 The need to transport essential goods throughout the country has also placed a major demand on the nation’s truck drivers.

 With the increased need for goods and materials, truckers are under immense pressure to deliver their loads on time.
 The federal government has responded by temporarily easing many of the long-standing trucking regulations that are designed to make the industry safer.

 Here are some of the recent changes that have happened:

 Hours of Service Regulations Lifted for Some Truckers

 Since the 1930s, Hours of Service regulations have been in place to protect American truck drivers from driving too long without a break.
 In an unprecedented move that has never been done in the 80+ years since these regulations were enacted, the Federal Motor Carrier Safety Association (FMCSA) eliminated many of these protections for truckers that transport essential goods.

 Normally, truckers are only allowed to drive for 11 hours within a 14-hour period before they must take 10 hours off duty.
 They are also prohibited from working more than 70 hours in an eight-day period.
 Now, truckers that bring essential goods and supplies can exceed 11 hours of consecutive driving and they can exceed 70 hours of work over eight days, although they are still required to take 10 hours off after delivering their loads.